Javascript is not enabled.

 Works: Core, shoulders, arms, glutes

 Not there yet?
 Try this.
-Lie face-down and place forearms on the floor with elbows aligned below shoulders and arms parallel to your body at shoulder width.
+Lie face-down and place forearms on the floor with elbows aligned under your shoulders and arms parallel to your body at shoulder width.
 Now lift your body into a plank position, grounding your toes into the floor and squeezing your glutes.
 Hold for 20 seconds, and try for an additional 10 each time you attempt the forearm plank.

 Works: Arms, core, lower body

 While you’re face-down on a soft surface, why not try some push-ups?
 The total-body move can easily be modified.
-For a standard push-up, place hands firmly on the floor, directly under shoulders.
-Ground toes into the floor and squeeze your abdominals.
+For a standard push-up, place hands firmly on the floor, directly under your shoulders.
+Ground your toes into the floor and squeeze your abdominals.
 Engage glutes and hamstrings along the back of the leg and flatten your back so your body is neutral and straight.
 Keeping eyes focused a few feet in front of you, slowly lower your body until your chest is level with your elbows.
 Exhale as you push back to starting position.
-Repeat for 10-20 reps or as many as you can do with good form.
+Repeat for 10 to 20 reps or as many as you can do with good form.

 Downward Dog